localdevices/LiveORC/README.md

   * [Set up a field camera](#set-up-a-field-camera)
 * [REST API](#rest-api)
 * [Recipes](#recipes)

-# LiveORC
-Web-based, professional and scalable velocimetry analysis for operational river monitoring with videos.

 > [!IMPORTANT]
 > LiveORC is still in development.
 Features such as interactive selection of ground control points, assembling a camera